flyteorg/flytesnacks/cookbook/case_studies/ml_training/pima_diabetes/README.rst

 Takeaways
 ===========

 - Usage of FlyteSchema Type.
 Schema type allows passing a type safe vector from one task to task.
-The vector is also directly loaded into a pandas dataframe.
-We could use an unstructured Schema (By simply omiting the column types). this will allow any data to be accepted by the train algorithm.
+The vector is directly loaded into a pandas dataframe.
+We could use an unstructured Schema (By simply omitting the column types).
+This will allow any data to be accepted by the training algorithm.
-- We pass the file as a CSV input.
-The file is auto-loaded.
+- We pass the file (that is auto-loaded) as a CSV input.

 Walkthrough
 ====================

-Run workflows in this directory with the custom-built base image like so:
+Run workflows in this directory with the custom-built base image like:

 ```shell
 pyflyte run --remote diabetes.py:diabetes_xgboost_model --image ghcr.io/flyteorg/flytecookbook:pima_diabetes-latest